Meadowlarke/Bibliography/Bibliography.md

 -: Enthographic description of a murja performance.

+###### Chapter 4: Pedagogy and the Performing Subject.
+**This chapter looks at the minutiae of hindustani musical pedagogy.**

+129: Accounts of the grueling practice schedules of music students in the mid-century.

+133: Intervew with Grangubai Hangal.

+142/143: The use of notation as memory device, not as score.

+145: Keserabi Kerkar's training, teacher took only one student.

+152: Teaching through repetition.

+###### Chapter 5: Nearness as Distance or Distance as Nearness.

+162: Guru-shishya, or teacher-student relationships and a reticence of students to talk about them.

+163: Neela Bhagwat's relationship wth her gurus.

+169: Giving _saath,_ or learning by accomanyimg the master.

+170: Music consumption as a way of learning.

+174: Teaching and learning music over skype.

+177: Neela Bhagwat's large contribution of Gwalior gharana's traditional compositions to Wikisource.

+###### 181: Afterword.

+182: Hindi film _The Knock_ (1970.)

+183: the author's interpretation.

+184: The cultural assosciation of women singing with promiscuity.

+185: The author on her collaboration with a filmmaker and her research methods.

+186: Her art installation.

 ##### Novak, David, and Matt Sakakeeny.
 "Introduction" in _Keywords in Sound,_ edited by David Novak and Matt Sakakeeny, 1-11.
 Durham: Duke University Press Books, 2015.
 [PDF](file:///home/harlan/Downloads/School%20Downloads/MuiscandBody/Week1/introduction%20and%20acoustemology.pdf)